bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `EDTFIL` opens a pop up window to edit the text file specified by fspec.
-If no file is specified RNMR will prompt for one with temp.data as a default.
+If no file is specified RNMR will prompt for one with temp.dat as a default.
 ## EDTLST
 Edit list